rbergm/PostBOUND/docs/source/core/benchmarking.rst

 be used to execute all queries as *EXPLAIN ANALYZE* to capture the query plans along with important runtime statistics.
 Likewise, the shared buffer of the database system can be modified to simulate a perfectly prepared page cache which prevents disk I/O from influencing the overall query execution time (i.e. a hot-start experiment).
-All of these modifications are specified in the :class:`~postbound.experiments.bench.QueryPreparation`.
+All of these modifications are specified in the :class:`~postbound.bench.QueryPreparation`.
 Note that for the pre-warming of the shared buffer to work, the target database system needs to support it.
 This is indicated by the :class:`~postbound.db.PrewarmingSupport` protocol.
 All database interfaces that allow simulated hot starts implement this protocol.
 Notably, this includes the Postgres interface.